mhrusovs/nodeschool/SETUP.md

 * To check, that it can execute javascript, paste in `node -e "console.log('Hello World!')"`
 * You should see 'Hello World!' in your cmd.exe window

-You could read the [full installation instructions](https://github.com/coreybutler/nvm-windows#installation--upgrades) in the nvm-windows creators [github repository](https://github.com/coreybutler/nvm-windows).
+You can read the [full installation instructions](https://github.com/coreybutler/nvm-windows#installation--upgrades) in the nvm-windows creators [github repository](https://github.com/coreybutler/nvm-windows).

 ## Install visual studio code